 Easy Homemade Biscuit Recipe

 Print Friendly, PDF & Email

 This is my mom’s easy homemade biscuit recipe.
-These biscuits are moist on the inside and slightly crispy on the outside.
-In other words, the perfect biscuit ever.
+These biscuits are moist and slightly crispy on the outside—in other words, they are the perfect biscuits.
 I feel an urgency that people need to make bread and biscuits now more than ever before.
 If you can make bread, biscuits, crackers, and tortillas, you can fill the belly of many family members.
-All you need is some soup with vegetables and a little bit of meat.
+All you need is some soup with vegetables and some meat.

-That’s actually okay because I’m a visual person anyway.
-So let’s pretend you are in my kitchen and we are making these fabulous biscuits together.
-You will never buy those biscuits in a can again, I promise.
-Maybe you never did, I’m just thinking out loud.
+That’s okay because I’m a visual person anyway.
+So, let’s pretend you are in my kitchen making these fabulous biscuits together.
+I promise you will never buy those biscuits in a can again.
+Maybe you never did; I’m just thinking out loud.

+Easy Homemade Biscuit Recipe